 The God of peace will soon crush Satan under your feet.
 Romans 16:20 (NASB)

 Therefore, when Jesus came, took on our flesh and died on the cross for us, He defeated death and He defeated Satan.
 In the future, He is going to finally crush Satan, and destroy death.
-Satan will live forever in the lake of fire and but death will cease to exist.
+Satan will live forever in the lake of fire and death will cease to exist.
 Jesus is going to obliterate both.
-Do you know what this reveal?
-It tells that Jesus He is the victor.
-Jesus is the victor.
+Do you know what this reveals?
+It tells us that Jesus is the victor.

 Christ Frees Christians From Sin and Death